 - Some users report shoulder straps that continuously come loose.

 While at first glance, this may appear much like the pack from Custom Leathercraft, there are a few very notable changes and those make all the difference when it comes to where you take this pack.
 For a day on the pier or fishing the surf, this is the pack you want.
 Specifically designed for saltwater with an extra-large capacity for those big trips, what it misses in features from the Nomad pack, it makes up for in durability.

 Salt is bad stuff.
-Not only will it destroy a reel not made for the harsh environment but its hell on zippers and fabric too.
-Not with the Calissa pack.
-Not only is it waterproof to keep the salt off all your valuable gear but it’s also constructed of an extra durable fabric with non-corrosion zippers to keep it waterproof.
+Not only will it destroy a reel not made for the harsh environment but it’s hell on zippers and fabric, too.
+Not only is the Calissa pack waterproof to keep the salt off all your valuable gear, but it’s also constructed of an extra durable fabric with non-corrosion zippers.
 For a day in the boat or on the shore, have no fear that this pack will hold up.

-Topping off the packs massive main pocket is a waterproof document case for all your important paperwork and a hard-shell glasses holder to keep your glasses safe.
-It has room to fit 4 medium tackle trays and 4 smaller ones in the side pockets for all the lures and hooks you may need.
+Topping off the pack’s massive main pocket is a waterproof document case for important paperwork and a hard-shell glasses holder to keep your glasses safe.
+It has room to fit four medium tackle trays and four smaller ones in the side pockets for all the lures and hooks you may need.
 There is an external plier holster and loops for your other important tools.
-Whatever you need, this pack can handle it.
+Whatever you need to carry, this pack can handle it.

-There aren’t a lot of additional features on this pack but that’s ok.
-Of all the fishing packs here, this is easily the most attractive with clean and almost classy lines and a look that harkens back to the early days of modern fishing.
+Of all the fishing packs here, this is easily the most attractive with clean and almost classy lines, and a look that harkens back to the early days of modern fishing.